66redBastard/plancy/README.md

 I've installed `eslint + prettier` for linting and code formatting.

 Tried to use SCSS modules like OOSCSS.
-Just more practicing is needed.
+Just more on practicing is needed.

 ## Development server